-□ Public ations: (2 articles must be published or accepted for publication) Article (1) accepted/published in a peer-reviewed journal with student as first or second author.
+□ I Publications: (2 articles must be published or accepted for publication) Article (1) accepted/published in a peer-reviewed journal with student as first or second author.
 Include APA citation (below) and complete documentation: letters of submission, reviews, and acceptance, etc. Article (2) accepted/published in a peer-reviewed journal with student as first or second author.
-Include APA citation (below) and complete documentation: letters of submission, reviews, and acceptance, etc. □ Presen tations: (professional level presentation/poster): Presentation (1) at a meeting for a national or international professional organization.
-Student is first or second contributor on the presentation/poster.
+Include APA citation (below) and complete documentation: letters of submission, reviews, and acceptance, etc. Presentations: (professional level presentation/poster): Presentation (1) at a meeting for a national or international professional organization.
+Student is first or second contributo on the presentation/poster.
 Include APA citation (below) and complete documentation Presentation (2) at a meeting for a national or international professional organization.
-Student is first or second contributor on the presentation/poster.
-Include APA citation (below) and complete documentation. □ Teachi ng and Outreach: (Students much complete either requirement #1 or #2) #1) Full responsibility for one university class with supporting documentation.
-Include below course number, title and year/term. #2) Full responsibility for two clinical/work/outreach presentation (1) in a community/state service agency/ organization.
-Include APA citation (below) with supporting documentation.
-A) B) tation Prospectus Approved by Committee, Defended, and Final Copy Submitted to MFT Include APA citation below.
-(Continues)

-☐ Professional Development Internship (MFT 770R) Proposal Completed and Approved.

-Signature of Student: Date:
+Student is first or second contributo on the presentation/poster.
+Include APA citation (below) and complete documentation.
+Teaching and Outreach: (Students much complete either requirement #1 or #2) #1) Full responsibility for one university class with supporting documentation.
+Include below course number, title and year/term. #2) Full responsibility for two clinical/work/outreach presentation (1) in a community/state service agency/ organization Include APA citation (below) with supporting documentation.
+A) B) Final Dissertation Prospectus Approved by Committee, Defended, and Final Copy Submitted to MFT office.
+Include APA citation below.
+Professional Development Internship (MFT 770R) Proposal Completed and Approved. nature of Student: Date:

-Signature of Advisory Chair: Date: